 Constantly experiencing problems like allergies, headaches, fatigue, itchy skin and rashes, or runny nose even though you are eating a healthy, real foods diet?
-The problem might be histamine intolerance, a condition which affects about 1% of Americans. (source) Really, probably even more people are suffering from histamine intolerance since the problem is so under-reported.
+The problem might be histamine intolerance, a condition which affects about 1% of Americans. (source) It is possible that even more people are suffering from histamine intolerance since the problem is so under-reported.

 What is Histamine?

 We normally think of histamine as the chemical our bodies release during allergic reactions.
 Yes, this is one of the roles of histamines.
-But histamines also play many other important roles in our bodies.
-In addition to fighting off foreign invaders (even when they are really harmless invaders like with mild allergic reactions), histamine also acts as a neurotransmitter and regulates stomach acid production, muscle contractions, brain function, sleep, and more.
-Histamine even helps produce orgasms! (source 1, source 2
+But histamines also play many other important roles in our bodies:

 Histamine is mostly found in the skin, eyes, and stomach, hence why histamine is associated with problems like rash, watery eyes, and indigestion.
 Histamine is also found throughout the rest of the body too though, so it can cause a wide array of symptoms.

 The body produces histamine from basophils (a type of white blood cell) and mast cells (a connective tissue cell).
-Histamine is then stored it in white blood cells which circulate through the body and are activated if needed.
+Histamine is then stored in white blood cells which circulate through the body and are activated if needed.
 Histamine is found in many foods as well.
 The body also produces some histamine to digest food.
 “Normal” levels of histamine are about 0.3 to 1.0 nanograms per milliliter in blood plasma.
-Everyone has different tolerances for histamine though.
+Everyone has different tolerances for histamine though. (source 1, source 2

 Symptoms of Histamine Intolerance